Thinkin’ Machine Supercomputer

 The obvious solution, therefore, is to build my own autorouter.
 Or at least spend a week or two on writing an autorouter.
 Building an autorouter for circuit boards is the hardest problem in computer science; the smartest people on the planet have been working on this problem for sixty years and all autorouters still suck.

-A Quick Aside - A GPU-Accelerated Autorouter
+A GPU-Accelerated Autorouter

 This is OrthoRoute, a GPU-accelerated autorouter for KiCad.
 There’s very little that’s actually new here; I’m just leafing through some of the VLSI books in my basement and stealing some ideas that look like they might work.
 If you throw enough compute at a problem, you might get something that works.